 MFA Program: Areas of Study

-Each graduate student adds to their pre-existing skills by selecting two new production areas of study.
+Each graduate student adds to their pre-existing media skills by selecting two new production areas of study.
 These production areas become the core of your first two years, with the third year focused on thesis production.
-An advising committee of faculty members will assist in formulating your individual course plans.
+A faculty committee of faculty members advises in formulating your individual course plans.
 Production areas include, but are not limited to:

-Learn to tell stories through still images and video, focusing on in-depth, intimate storytelling and moments through documentary photography.
-By photographing single images, documentaries, photo stories and essays, students studying photojournalism learn to use photography and video as a communication tool to show others situations, places, events and people.
+Learn to tell stories through still images and video, focusing on in-depth, intimate moments through documentary photography.
+By creating single images, documentaries, photo stories and essays, students learn to use photography and video as a communication tool to show others situations, places, events and people.

 Virtual and Augmented Reality